Home | Volume 15 | Article number 4

 The authors declare no competing interests.

-Brany Mithi: contributed towards conception and design, analysis, drafting of the article; Kenani Mfune: contributed to acquisition of data, article drafting; Alicy Khonje: designed, drafted and reviewed the manuscript draft.
-All the authors have read and agreed to the final manuscript.
+Brany Mithi: contributed towards conception and design, analysis, drafting of the article; Kenani Mfune: contributed to the acquisition of data, article drafting; Alicy Khonje: designed, drafted and reviewed the manuscript draft.
+All the authors read and approved the final version of this manuscript.

 We wish to acknowledge the Rumphi District Health Management Team for the support provided to the rapid response team during the outbreak investigation Our gratitude to the members of the rapid response team who participated in the investigation: Geoffrey Shumba, Umar Mwamadi, Fredrick Kasanga, Mosen Luhanga, Fanizo Hastings.